HardikArora0843/Person-Manager/README.md

 ```

 ### 3. Start MongoDB Server

-Make sure MongoDB is running locally or connect using an Atlas URI in .env.
+- Create a cluster on MongoDB Atlas
+- Get your connection string
+- Update the MONGODB_URI in .env file

 ### 4. Run the App locally